polterguy/phosphorusfive/README.md

 **Notice** - If you download the source version, make sure you edit the `/core/p5.webapp/web.config` file, such that it contains the correct connection string for your MySQL installation.
 This normally implies simply adding your password to the existing connection string.
+Phosphorus Five will install even without a valid MySQL database connection string - However, some of its apps will not function at all, or at their peak feature set.

-**Important** - If you use the source code version on Windows, make sure you turn off _"browser sync"_!
+**Important** - If you use the source code version on Windows, make sure you turn off _"browser sync"_ in Visual Studio.

 ## 3 basic innovations